top of page

 Logo.jpg

-One of the more common vulnerabilities found during ASV scan is the lack of HSTS (HTTP Strict Transport Security).
-This is not necessarily limited to your application server; HSTS should be setup in all internet-facing hosts that provide path to, or are part of the cardholder data environment (CDE).
+One of the more common vulnerabilities found during an ASV scan is the lack of HSTS (HTTP Strict Transport Security).
+This is not necessarily limited to your application server; HSTS should be set up on all internet-facing hosts that provide a path to, or are part of, the cardholder data environment (CDE).

-This includes the WEB Application Firewall (WAF), and one of the most common ones is Cloudflare (Cloudflare™ is a registered trademark of Cloudflare, Inc.) A common problem found in ASV is that HSTS was not set for the Cloudflare WAF.
+This includes the Web Application Firewall (WAF), and one of the most common WAF platforms is Cloudflare (Cloudflare™ is a registered trademark of Cloudflare, Inc.).
+A common issue found during ASV scans is that HSTS was not set for the Cloudflare WAF.

 Luckily, it is easy to fix it.
 Follow these steps: